Soybeans or soya beans (Glycine max) are a type of legume native to eastern Asia.

 Dietary habits, such as the higher consumption of soy foods in Asia, may explain this difference.

-Suppression of Thyroid Function
+Suppression of thyroid function

-Flatulence and Diarrhea
+Flatulence and diarrhea

 If you have IBS, avoiding or limiting the consumption of soybeans may be a good idea.

-Food allergy is a common condition, caused by a harmful immune reaction to certain components in foods.
+Food allergy is a common condition caused by a harmful immune reaction to certain components in foods.

-They are a rich source of various vitamins, minerals and beneficial plant compounds, such as isoflavones.
+They are a rich source of various vitamins, minerals, and beneficial plant compounds, such as isoflavones.

-On the negative side, they can cause digestive problems and suppress thyroid function in predisposed individuals.
+However, they can cause digestive problems and suppress thyroid function in predisposed individuals.